noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   - margin: around element, expands space element consumes
   - border: between padding & margin, expands space consumes

-  - top:
+  - top/block-start:
-  - right:
+  - right/inline-end:
-  - bottom:
+  - bottom/block-end:
-  - left:
+  - left/inline-start:

   - logical properties: enable the developer to logically apply box model properties to all languages, regardless of the direction in which the text flows
-    - inline-size
-    - block-size
-    - border-block-start
-    - border-inline-start
-    - blah-block-end
-    - blah-binline-end
+    - can be appended to any box model property (see top,right,bottom,left above)
     - without logical properites
       - left-to-right languages work as expected
       - right-to-left languages cause the 2 of 4 offsets to reverse horizontally